jobb-rodriguez/analytics-portfolio/notes/excel/README.md

 > You can view [this file](excel/pivot_tables.xlsx) for an example.
 The European Bike Sale Dataset from Kaggle was used in the file.
 You can access the dataset [here](https://www.kaggle.com/code/sadiqshah/bike-store-sales-in-europe/input).

 > [!NOTE]
-> This saves time in grouping the data for analysis and charting.
+> Pivot Tables save time in grouping the data for analysis and charting.

 > [!IMPORTANT]
 > Make sure the is clean before using Pivot Tables.